Topological liquid crystal superstructures as structured light lasers

 \textbf{Sample preparation}.
 For the laser cavity planar dielectric mirrors with good transmission (>80\%) at the pump wavelength (\SI{532}{nm}) and high reflection ($\sim99.9\%$, OD3) in the range of maximum dye emission (\SIrange{550}{650}{nm}) were used.
 The mirror spacing was controlled by using sheet spacers, typically ranging from 5 to \SI{40}{\micro m}.
 In order to achieve planar or homeotropic anchoring, a 0.1\% solution of PVA (polyvinyl alcohol, Sigma) in water, or 1.5\% egg yolk lecithin (L-$\alpha$-phosphatidylcholine, Sigma) in diethyl ether were spin coated onto the surface, respectively.
 For non-degenerate planar anchoring the PVA coated substrates were also rubbed in a specific direction using a velvet cloth.
 In most experiments 5CB LC (4-cyano-4'-pentylbiphenyl, TCI), doped with 0.1\% Nile red (7-diethylamino-3,4-benzophenoxazine-2-one, Sigma) or 1\% Pyrromethene 580 (1,3,5,7,8-pentamethyl-2,6-di-n-butylpyrromethene-difluoroborate complex, Exciton) was used.
 For random dye dipole orientation, 0.1\% Rhodamine B (Sigma) was used.
 For perpendicular orientation 0.1\% DiOC$_{18}$(3) (3,3'-Dioctadecyloxacarbocyanine perchlorate) in 8CB (4'-octyl-4-biphenylcarbonitrile) was used.
 In order to achieve sufficient levels of absorption of the infrared light from the laser tweezers, D77 dye ({5-[1,2,3,3a,4,8b-hexahydro-4-(4-methoxyphenyl)-cyclopeanta[b]indole-7-ylmethylene]-4-oxo-2-thioxo-thiazolidin-3-yl}acitic acid) in concentrations of up to 0.07\% was added.
 Cholesteric nematic LC mixtures were obtained by adding a right-handed chiral dopant CB15 ((S)-4-cyano-4'-(2-methylbutyl)biphenyl) ($\sim0.6\%$) to achieve the desired pitch ($p$).
 Different chiral structures were observed depending on the ratio $p/d$, where $d$ is the mirror spacing.
 Torons formed in homeotropic cells when $d/p \approx 0.7$ and chiral fingers were formed at slightly larger cell thickness.
-Radially oriented nematic LC droplets were created by suspending dye doped 5CB and desired dyes in a 1\% solution of egg lecithin in glycerol.
+Radially oriented nematic LC droplets were created by suspending dye doped 5CB in a 1\% solution of egg lecithin in glycerol.
 Dispersions of colloids in the nematic LC were prepared from \SIrange{10}{15}{\micro m} BaTiO$_3$, \SI{10}{\micro m} borosilicate or \SI{5}{\micro m} silica colloids.
-Homeotropic anchoring on colloids was achieved by treating the particle with N,N-dimethyl-N-octadecyl-3-aminopropyl trimethoxysilyl chloride (DMOAP) silane.
+Homeotropic anchoring on colloids was achieved by treating the particles with N,N-dimethyl-N-octadecyl-3-aminopropyl trimethoxysilyl chloride (DMOAP) silane.
 The torus-shaped colloids were produced by using 3D two-photon direct laser writing technique (Nanoscribe Photonic Professional) and treated for homeotropic anchoring as described elsewhere \cite{Uros_fract}.
 The tori had an outer diameter of \SI{50}{\micro m} and a thickness of \SI{5}{\micro m}.
+In plane electric field tuning was achieved by inserting two \SI{20}{\micro m} diameter parallel wires separated by \SI{200}{\micro m} into the cavity and an alternating voltage up to \SI{700}{V} peak to peak at \SI{1}{kHz} was applied.